PaulJWright/sdoml/docs/source/installation.rst

    cd sdoml
    pip install -e .

-If you would like to access and use the data stored on the Google Cloud Platform, you may need to install the Google Cloud Command Line Interface (gcloud CLI).
+If you would like to access and use the data stored on the Google Cloud Platform, you may need to install the Google Cloud Command Line Interface (`gcloud CLI <https://cloud.google.com/sdk/docs/install>`_).
 After install, you may need to run the following commands:

 .. code-block:: console